Best & Worst Honda Pilot Years

 The Best Years: 2018, 2020

-2020 took things up another level.
+2020 took things up another notch.
 Fuel economy got a boost thanks to a new 9-speed automatic transmission in the upper trims.
 Safety scores?
 Off the charts, thanks to that now-standard Honda Sensing tech.

 The Neutral Years: 2019, 2021, 2022